ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 #### Instantaneous Capacity Profile

 This enumerated property specifies the application's preferred tradeoffs for sending this Message; it is a per-Message override of the Capacity Profile protocol and path selection property (see {{transport-params}}).
-Th

 The following values are valid for Instantaneous Capacity Profile:

   Default:
   :  No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when sending this message.

   Interactive/Low Latency:
   : Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation when sending this message.
   This can be used by the system to disable the coalescing of multiple small